 Call Our Office to Consult with An Experienced Criminal Defense Lawyer

-Contact the Koberlein Law Offices by calling our Lake City office at 386-269-9802 or our Gainesville office at 352-519-4357 to schedule a free consultation.
+Contact us by calling our Lake City office and Live Oak office at 386-269-9802 or our Gainesville office at 352-519-4357 to schedule a consultation.
 You may also contact our office by using the contact form on our website.
 We represent clients throughout Lake City, Live Oak, Gainesville, and the surrounding areas.
 We can discuss the specifics of your individual case and the possibilities of a defense and whether we can eliminate the need for you to appear at an arraignment.